 Growing cannabis isn’t as simple as germinating seeds, adding fertiliser and watering regularly.
 You have to do a bit of research and learn as much as you can about the growing stages of each variety.
 Autoflowers are a type of feminised cannabis with Ruderalis genetics.
 Put simply; this means that you don’t have to alter the lighting schedule to put them into the flowering stage – they do that by themselves.
 To enjoy a successful autoflower harvest, you will need to understand the science behind the autoflower life cycle.

-Explained: the life cycle of autoflower varieties
+Explained week by week: the life cycle of autoflower varieties

 To make it easy for you, we have created this introductory guide.

 1. Autoflower germination

 Let’s start at the very beginning with germination.
 There are various ways you can germinate cannabis seeds, and autoflower seeds are no different from any other strain in that respect.
 One popular method involves soaking the seeds in a glass of water for 48 hours and then placing on a couple of sheets of kitchen towel before enclosing in a clear Ziploc bag.
 You may wish to roughen the surface of the seeds with an emery board, but this is not strictly necessary.
 Once you notice the creamy taproot emerging, it is time to plant the seeds carefully.

 You could also use starter cubes, or simply plant your autoflowering weed seeds directly into the soil.
 This might actually be the best method for germinating autoflowers as they do not like to be repotted.